Muscle Strain – The Runner’s Guide on Diagnosis, Treatment & Prevention

-- Seated Resistance Stretch: Sit on a mat or rug, with one leg laying straight in front of you and the other to your side, bent so that your foot is near your groin.
+- Seated Resistance Stretch: Sit on a mat or rug, with one leg lying straight in front of you and the other to your side, bent so that your foot is near your groin.
 This position should be identical to the seated hamstring stretch outlined above.
 Loop a resistance band around the arch of your front foot, holding the other ends of the band with your hands.
 Pull on the ends of the band while keeping your leg straight, causing your foot to bend and tension to gather in the back of your leg.
 Hold for twenty seconds, then release and repeat the movement with your other foot.

 Groin Stretches to Prevent:

 - Standing Stretch: Stand at a wide angle, with your feet more than shoulder-width apart.
 Distribute your weight to one leg by shifting your torso toward it and bending the knee.
 Your other leg should straighten out, and you will feel a tension in your pelvic region.
 Hold this position for ten seconds, then shift your weight to the other leg for another ten seconds.

 - Seated Stretch: Sit on a mat or rug, with both of your legs bent at the knee to your sides so your feet meet in the middle.
 Grab both your feet with your hands and lean forward as far as you comfortably can.
 Hold this stretch for thirty seconds, then release.
 Perform this stretch three times a day.